edutap-eu/documentation/source/glossary.md

 Pass
 Wallet Pass
     A (Wallet) Pass is a virtual representation of a card.
-It is contect-less readable.
+It is context-less readable.
 It includes a visual design, a data structure, security mechanisms and visual personal data (photo, name..).
 The passport resides in a {term}`wallet` in the smartphone.

 Vault
     A digital vault is a large secure date store.
 It is derived from the term vault that describes a secure room or rooms in or below a bank used to store valuables.
 The noun safe or safe-deposit box, describing a box, usually made of metal, fireproof, in which personal valuables can be locked for safekeeping is a related term.